exasol/metabase-driver/README.md

 [Metabase](https://www.metabase.com/) is a business intelligence tool.
 You can use Metabase to visualize data in [Exasol](https://www.exasol.com).

 The Exasol Driver for Metabase is an adapter, that allows you to query data from an Exasol database using Metabase.
+It is available as a [Partner driver](https://www.metabase.com/docs/latest/developers-guide/partner-and-community-drivers#partner-drivers) for both Metabase Cloud and self-hosted Metabase installations.

 ## Features